NguyenTranBaoKhanh/BKShop/README.md

-# SofY_Sports
+# BKSHOP
- E-commerce website for sports business - My project for the subject
+ E-commerce website for smartphones- My project for the subject

  ## Technical Stack
  - PHP-MVC